Practice question answers I lymphoid neoplasms

 11. E. Two commonly seen genetic abnormality involved in follicular lymphoma include bcl2 and MLL2.
 ALK is seen in anaplastic large cell lymphoma.
 BRAF is seen hairy cell leukemia.
 C-myc is seen in Burkitt lymphoma.
 CDH1 mutation is seen in lobular carcinoma of breast and signet ring carcinoma of stomach.

-12. C. History of HIV, effusion with markedly atypical cells expression CD20 and absence of recognizable mass are consistent with primary effuse lymphoma, an aggressive subtype of diffuse large B cell lymphoma seen in HIV positive patients.
-Hodgkin lymphoma is positive for CD30.
+12. C. History of HIV, effusion with markedly atypical cells expression CD30, CD45 and CD138 but not CD20, and absence of recognizable mass are consistent with primary effusion lymphoma.
+Hodgkin lymphoma is positive for CD30, but negative for CD45 for classic type, or positive for CD20 and CD45 but negative for CD30 if nodular lymphocyte predominant type.
 Reactive pleural effusions do not have malignant cells.
 Inflammatory cells seen in empyema are primarily neutrophils.

 14. B. Although gastric MALT type marginal zone lymphomas are often associated with Helicober pylori infection, other type of gastric lymphomas do occur in patients with history of H. pylori infection.
 Marginal zone lymphomas are negative for both CD5 and CD10, and positive reactivity to cyclin D1 and CD5 is most consistent with mantle cell lymphoma.
 Follicular lymphoma is positive for CD10 and bcl2 but negative for CD5.
 Adenocarcinoma is positive for cytokeratin and negative for lymphocytic markers.
 Reactive inflammatory changes seen in peptic ulcer may have lymphocytic infiltration, but the lymphocytic population is polyclonal with a mixed kappa and lambda expression, in a background of mixed inflammatory infiltration including neutrophils.